Endpoint Services, Munki, macOS Secure Token

 Apple's Secure Token account attribute, introduced in macOS 10.13, is required for a particular user to enable FileVault disk encryption on a Mac, and to unlock a FileVault-encrypted volume at startup.

-The Secure Token attribute is automatically applied to:
+For all other devices, the Secure Token attribute is automatically applied to:

 - The local admin account created by the Setup Assistant, and to any local accounts created in System Preferences - Users & Groups by that first account.